 Speaking of connectivity, SIM card support would be a good idea.
 Wi-Fi-only tablets might be a lot of trouble to sync regularly enough with the server, and generally would require your surveyors, or teams, to have wireless hotspots to connect to.
 The sooner your data gets uploaded to your server, the better.

 Even better, consider devices that can take multiple SIM cards!
-While uncommon in the U.S. and Europe, such devices are common in other markets.
+While less common in the U.S. and Europe, such devices are common in other markets.
 Having SIM cards from different networks installed in your devices can help cope with poor network coverage.

 Also, be sure to double-check that the devices you are considering can operate on the frequencies used by mobile network operators in the country that data collection will take place.
 This is increasingly a legacy concern, as mobile devices can often work on several frequency ranges.